Jake Fraley Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Jake Fraley (.200 batting average in his past 10 games), battle the Arizona Diamondbacks at Great American Ball Park, Saturday at 4:10 PM ET.
+On Sunday, Jake Fraley (.581 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds face the Arizona Diamondbacks, whose starting pitcher will be Jose Ruiz.
+First pitch is at 1:40 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Giants.
+He hit a home run while going 1-for-4 in his last game against the Diamondbacks.

 Jake Fraley Game Info & Props vs. the Diamondbacks